csobrien90/obrien-trombone/README.md

 ***CSS features***

-Use “:nth-child” or “nth-of-type” to style a series of elements on your page - for example, change the background color for every other row in a table

 Perform a Web Accessibility Compliance review on your own site and document all the tools and testing you used to verify your site is accessible.
 This may involve a written write-up, screenshots, and other ways of showing that you evaluated your site for accessibility compliance.
 Include the report in your GitHub repository.

-Create a custom audio player with at least one custom element (such as the progress bar, play button, etc).
-This is also not covered in the required Treehouse content.

 ***JavaScript features***